-The thesis and dissertation must go through a format check through the Graduate School office.
-You can find information concerning requirements of format, style, etc on their website, as well as the format check submission link. (www.gradschool.sc.edu)
+The thesis and dissertation must go through a format check through the Graduate School office early in the semester you are going to graduate.
+You can find information concerning requirements of format, style, deadlines, etc on their website, as well as the format check submission link. (www.gradschool.sc.edu)